There is a silent crisis taking place around the world

 A Chance at Childhood

-Thousands upon thousands of these children are living in abject poverty, many of them facing the fight for their survival alone.
-These children are exceptionally vulnerable to exploitation because of their circumstances, with physical, psychological, and sexual abuse being a very real threat for them.
+Thousands upon thousands of forgotten children are living in abject poverty, many of them facing the fight for their survival alone.
+These children are exceptionally vulnerable to exploitation because of their circumstances, with physical, psychological, and sexual abuse being a very real threat.

 Instead of being able to enjoy a carefree childhood, full of laughter and play, they are forced to grow up well before their time.
 There are countless forgotten children with no one to care for them out there, right now living dangerously on the streets, but you can help save these children and fight child poverty.

-Penny Appeal is working in Lebanon, Pakistan and Morocco to get these susceptible children out of danger, fast.
+Penny Appeal is working in Asia, Africa and the Middle East to get these susceptible children out of danger, fast.

 These street children have been robbed of their innocence and their childhoods; they need your help to get off the streets and into a safe place.